COVID-19 Information for Students

 Q: Do all students need to provide proof of vaccination?

-Effective Fall 2022, we will no longer require students to provide proof of vaccination for in-person classes or services.
+A: Effective Fall 2022, we will no longer require students to provide proof of vaccination for in-person classes or services.
+The district strongly encourages students to get vaccinated and boosted against COVID-19.

 A: SDCCD is only accepting vaccines recommended by the Center for Disease Control (CDC): https://cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines.html or the World Health Organization (WHO):